• Skip to primary navigation

 • In a large bowl, combine all the dry ingredients.
 In a separate bowl, combine all the wet ingredients.
 Pour wet ingredients into the dry mixture, and mix well, till everything is sticky and combined.

-• Press mixture into a 18cm x 28cm (7” x 11”) baking sheet pan that you’ve lined with either baking paper or cling wrap.
-Cover mixture with sheet of baking paper, press well until evenly distributed and packed down tight.
-Cover with cling wrap and refrigerate for 4 hours.
-Cut into bar shapes, and place them into an airtight container.
-Keep refrigerated for up to two weeks
+• Line a 18cm x 28cm (7” x 11”) baking sheet pan with baking paper or cling wrap.
+Press the granola mixture firmly into the pan, ensuring it’s evenly distributed.
+Cover with another sheet of baking paper, pressing down to pack the mixture tightly.
+Cover with cling wrap and refrigerate for at least 4 hours.
+Once set, cut into bars and store in an airtight container in the fridge for up to two-three weeks.

 Notes